 Invasive species are bad for Michigan's economy, environment, and human health.

-Invasive species can be animals, plants, fungus or bacteria and are consider invasive when they are introduced to an area where they have historically not been found and outcompete or cause harm to the native habitat, human health or the economy.
+Invasive species can be animals, plants, fungi, or bacteria and are considered invasive when they are introduced to an area where they have historically not been found and outcompete or cause harm to the native habitat, human health, or the economy.

-Creating awareness before it becomes a problem that is too hard to control is a key objective to organization involved in conservation.
-If an invasive species is present in a region the next goal becomes containment and population control using chemical, mechanical, or biological methods.
-In short these methods of control involve a type of pesticide application (chemical), physical removal of the organism (mechanical) or using a natural predator or deterrent (biological).
-Through education we can also encourage cultural methods for long term control, which can include campaigns such as don’t move firewood, establishing no pruning windows to prevent disease, grazing animals, and weed prevention tools for gardening such as mulching, and weed barriers.
+Creating awareness before it becomes a problem that is too hard to control is a key objective for organizations involved in conservation.
+If an invasive species is present in a region, the next goal is containment and population control using chemical, mechanical, or biological methods.
+In short, these methods of control involve a type of pesticide application (chemical), physical removal of the organism (mechanical) or using a natural predator or deterrent (biological).
+Through education, we can also encourage cultural methods for long-term control, which can include campaigns such as Don’t Move Firewood, establishing no pruning windows to prevent disease, grazing animals, and weed prevention tools for gardening such as mulching and weed barriers.

 If management options are not taken quickly an invasive species can be become too established for widespread control to be cost-effective.
 Focus then is turn to private landowners taking on these techniques focusing on their individual parcels and only using major resources to protect sensitive or vital habitats.